Undergraduate Program Requirements

 for an A.B. in Anthropology

-To major in Anthropology, a student should have taken – before the junior year – at least one course in anthropology or obtain special permission from the Departmental Representative.
-Especially recommended are ANT 201 and ANT 301.
-Both courses are offered only once each year during the fall term.
+To major in Anthropology, a student should have taken – before the junior year – at least one course in anthropology (at any level) or obtain special permission from the Departmental Representative.

 Grade average for honors

-Grade averages for departmental honors are calculated from the student’s departmental courses, including cognates.
-Choices of cognates are made in the fall of the senior year.
-To receive credit in departmental courses, Junior Paper, and Senior Thesis, a student must receive a grade of C or better.
+Grade averages for Anthropology departmental honors are calculated from the student’s departmental courses, including cognates taken at Princeton.
+Recognition of cognates is approved by the Departmental Representative during course advising meetings.
+In the fall of the senior year a final review of accepted cognates will be completed at the request of the student; cognate status is contingent on the relevance of the course to the student's junior or senior independent work.
+To receive credit towards the major in departmental courses (including cognates), Junior Paper, and Senior Thesis, a student must receive a grade of C or better.

 Honors are calculated according to the following weighting system:

-- Average grade in departmental courses, comprised of ANT 201, ANT 301, ANT 390, and five additional courses, including cognates: 60%
+- Average grade in departmental courses (comprised of the nine required and elective courses, including cognates): 60%

 - Senior thesis: 25%